-Oil falls amid stock market slide, but market eyes OPEC meeting
+Oil prices sag on weak stock markets, but traders keep eye on OPEC meeting

 Led by Saudi Arabia, OPEC’s crude oil production PRODN-TOTAL has risen by 4.1 percent since mid-2018, to 33.31 million barrels per day (bpd).

 Oil output from the world’s biggest producers - OPEC, Russia and the United States - has increased by a 3.3 million bpd since the end of 2017, to 56.38 million bpd, meeting almost 60 percent of global consumption.
-PRODN-TOTAL C-RU-OUT C-OUT-T-EIA

 The increase alone is equivalent to the output of major OPEC producer United Arab Emirates.